 Unfortunately, car insurance rates won’t drop that much if you get married over the age of 30.
 If you end up combining policies then, you’ll only see about a 2 percent drop.
 The age range where married couples usually see the biggest price drop is in the 20 to 25-year-old range.

-Our agents are experts in working with couples to get them the best rates, no matter what.
-Contact one of our insurance specialists today to compare the best coverage and pricing that works for this next big step in your life.
+Our agents are professionals in working with couples to get them the best rates, no matter what.
+Contact one of our insurance professionals today to compare the best coverage and pricing that works for this next big step in your life.

 Your rates on homeowners’ or renters’ insurance actually won’t drop all that much, unless you decide to bundle it with your car insurance.
 However, you will have to consider increasing the coverage limit of your homeowners’ policy when you add your partner.